Hats, Horseshoes and Rodeos. A Note on Superstitions of the Old West.

 Sailors also nailed horseshoes to the foremasts of their ships to repel the evil spirits and entities who might prevent the ship and crew from safely arriving at their destination.

-“Weird West” is a subgenre that combines elements of the Western with another literary genre such as fantasy or horror.
+“Weird West” is a subgenre that combines elements of the West with another literary genre, such as fantasy or horror.

 Other articles and resources you may be interested in: